Avalojandro/Catto-CSS/README.md

 # Documentation

 Catto-CSS is divided into 4 types of animations with a simple syntax: **Hover**, **Automatic**, **Infinity** and **Scroll Animations.**

+# How to use
+## Hover, Automatic and Infinity animations
+- Download Catto-CSS
+- Include catto.css at the head of your file
+- Make a class in the element that you want animate
+- Select and copy the class in the Animations Section of the Catto Website (Comming Soon)
+- Paste the name of the animations in the element class

+## Scroll animations
+- Download Catto-CSS
+- Include catto.css at the head of your file
+- Include the JQuery CDN in the end of your file
+- Next, download the waypoints in http://imakewebthings.com/waypoints/
+- Include the jquery.waypoints.js under the JQuery CDN
+- Then, include the scrollcat.js under the jquery.waypoints.js
+- Select and copy the class in the Animations Section of the Catto Website (Comming Soon)
+- Finally, paste the name of the animation in the element class

 ## Hover Animations (h-)
 The animation is activated when the pointer is over the element
 ### Example: